-- B48 In selecting the MCP's proposed investment, Transpower considered and consulted on a wide range of investment components including NTSs.
-The investment components included demand side response, energy storage, building new GXPs, transmission network reconfiguration, building new transmission lines, cabling, upgrading existing networks and reconfiguring or reinforcing the distribution network in the region.
+In selecting the MCP's proposed investment, Transpower considered and consulted on a wide range of investment components including NTSs.
+The investment components included demand side response, energy storage, building new GXPs, transmission network reconfiguration, building new transmission lines, cabling, upgrading existing networks and reconfiguring or reinforcing the distribution network in the region.170

-- B49 Transpower then prepared a short list of components using the following criteria:

-- B49.1 fit for purpose;

-- B49.2 technical feasibility;

-- B49.3 practical to implement;

-&lt;sup>143 A proposed investment may also include an NTS, though compared to a transmission investment, an NTS arrangement is more likely to be of a shorter duration.
+168 A proposed investment may also include an NTS, though compared to a transmission investment, an NTS arrangement is more likely to be of a shorter duration.

-&lt;sup>144 Under clause D4(1) of Schedule D of the Capex IM, 'electricity market benefits and cost elements' are any of the benefits or costs listed in that provision and received by consumers during the calculation period under the relevant demand and generation scenarios.
+169 Under clause D4(1) of Schedule D of the Capex IM, 'electricity market benefits and cost elements' are any of the benefits or costs listed in that provision and received by consumers during the calculation period under the relevant demand and generation scenarios.

-&lt;sup>145 Long-list consultation document, above n 20, at pgs.
+Long-list consultation document, above n 24, at pgs.
 13 to 19.